 Membership of the Committee

-Unless otherwise determined by the VAL Board, the Committee will comprise a minimum of five and a maximum of eight members with a minimum of three VAL Board members and one independent director of Vision Australia Foundation.
+Unless otherwise determined by the VAL Board, the Committee will comprise a minimum of five and a maximum of eight members with a minimum of three VAL Board members and one independent director of Vision Australia Foundation (VAF).
+The Chair of the VAF Board must be a member of the AFRC.
 The Chair of the VAL Board and the VAL CEO are ex-officio members of the Committee and are not included in these numbers. .

 The Chair of the Committee is appointed by the VAL Board from the directors participating on the Committee.
 The Chair should not be the Chair of the VAL Board.